WhoStoleMySleep/nuxt-logging-to-file-plugin/README.md

 # Nuxt Logging to File Plugin

-A Nuxt 3 module for logging `console.warn`, `console.error`, and HTTP request errors to a server endpoint and saving them to files.
-Designed for client-side use (no SSR).
+A Nuxt 3 module for logging `console.warn`, `console.error`, HTTP request errors, and server-side errors to a server endpoint and saving them to files.
+Supports both client-side and Server-Side Rendering (SSR) modes.

-**Note: SSR is not supported (`ssr: false` required).**

 ## Features

-- Captures `console.warn` and `console.error` logs.
+- Captures `console.warn` and `console.error` logs on the client.
-- Tracks HTTP request errors (e.g., 404, 500, network failures) via `fetch`.
+- Tracks HTTP request errors (e.g., 404, 500, network failures) via `fetch` on the client.
+- Logs server-side errors in SSR mode via Nitro middleware.
-- Sends logs to a configurable API endpoint.
-- Saves logs to files in a specified directory with locale-based date formatting.
+- Sends logs to a configurable API endpoint and saves them to files in a specified directory.
+- Supports locale-based date formatting for log files (e.g., `logs/20.05.2025.txt`).
-- Supports custom API endpoints, locales, and log paths.
+- Configurable API endpoint, locale, and log path.
 - ESM-compatible with TypeScript support.
-- Lightweight and optimized for minimal bundle size (~8.25 kB unpacked).
+- Lightweight and optimized for minimal bundle size (~3-5 kB for `.js` files).

 ## Installation